-In June, the WordCamp Europe 2018 (WCEU) conference was held, where news related to WordPress Gutenberg content editor were expected to be introduced.
+In June, the WordCamp Europe 2018 (WCEU) conference was held, where news related to Gutenberg WordPress editor were expected to be introduced.
 Therefore the key speaker of the event was the co-founder of WordPress, Matt Mullenweg, who announced an ambitious plan for the further development of Gutenberg in the next few months.

 Mullenweg said his goal is to extend Gutenberg to as many pages as possible before the WordPress 5.0 release date.
 For this reason, testing by the WordPress.com community is continuously under way.
 Feedback from developers and agencies is valuable data and base for improvements of the editor prior to its official launch on the market.
-It is possible to try it out even now – according to wordpress.org, Gutenberg is already installed and actively used on more than 14.000+ WordPress websites.
+It is possible to try it out even now – according to wordpress.org, Gutenberg editor is already installed and actively used on more than 14.000+ WordPress websites.

 What does the arrival of Gutenberg and WordPress 5 release mean for you?

 The WCEU has also set out a roadmap for further progress in Gutenberg development.
 In July 2018, version 4.9.x was expected.
 There should be one significant change – while currently wp-admin users have option to opt-in for Gutenberg, later Gutenberg will be incorporated into the WordPress core itself and thus enabled by default.
 The opt-out will be possible by installing a plugin that will return the original WYSIWYG editor into admin interface.

 All critical issues should be solved in August, and Gutenberg WordPress editor should appear as part of Calypso admin interface (on WordPress.com).
 However, the most important message from Gutenberg roadmap was that the WordPress 5.0 release is expected in August.

 Many developers are a bit skeptical about this timing as according to Mullenweg, there are currently more that 1700 issues open, which is definitely not a negligible number.